 Dr Emma Clark, (Consultant Senior Lecturer), Determinants of childhood fractures; epidemiology of musculoskeletal disease; vertebral fractures in postmenopausal women.

-Dr Rachael Gooberman-Hill, (Professor of Health and Anthropology), Care-seeking; decision-making; long-term conditions; long-term pain after surgery; osteoarthritis; pain; patient involvement in research; qualitative research; social/medical anthropology.
+Professor Rachael Gooberman-Hill, (Professor of Health and Anthropology), Care-seeking; decision-making; long-term conditions; long-term pain after surgery; osteoarthritis; pain; patient involvement in research; qualitative research; social/medical anthropology.

 Dr Celia Gregson, (Consultant Senior Lecturer in Musculoskeletal Medicine), Body composition; genetics of bone disease; high bone mass disorders; imaging techniques such as peripheral quantitative computed tomography systems; osteoporosis particularly resulting in hip fracture.

 Professor Jon Tobias, (Professor of Rheumatology), Clinical, genetic and epidemiological studies related to the pathogenesis, diagnosis and treatment of osteoporosis, osteoarthritis, and other musculoskeletal conditions; joint hypermobility; musculoskeletal pain; scoliosis.

 Dr Michael Whitehouse, (Consultant Senior Lecturer in Orthopaedic surgery), Bone graft substitutes; effects of adverse events on surgical outcomes; first-in-human surgical trials; hip fractures; novel bearing surfaces; outcomes after arthroplasty; periprosthetic infection.